rahul-soshte/rs-soroban-client/README.md

 A Rust client library for interacting with Soroban smart contracts on the Stellar blockchain

-**This project is currently alpha-ish and is compatible with Protocol 22 and you can use it for Transactions that involve interacting with Soroban.
+**This project is currently alpha-ish and is compatible with Protocol 22 and you can use it for  buidling and signing transactions that involve interacting with Soroban.
 It is a work in progress and is subject to significant changes, including the addition or removal of features and modifications to its functionality.**

 ## Quickstart